Amitvs9/OrderApi/README.md

 ### :spider_web:  Order-API
  - Open the URL in your browser : http://localhost:8080
  - User will see a swagger page with all the defined specs of the service.
- - There will have 2 Tags you can see.
+ - There will have 2 endpoints you can see.

 ### 1. Order-controller